 Irvington’s land use patterns emerged because of its role as a waterfront community developed around the boating and fishing industry.
 Later development was characterized by residential and recreational use, including the continued growth of the Tides Inn.
 Many of the industrial uses have declined over the years, reflecting a decline in the fishing, oystering, and crabbing industries.
 The town has traditionally had two commercial hubs, a larger one primarily centered around the intersection of Irvington Road and King Carter Drive and a much smaller hub at the end of Steamboat Road.

 As shown in Figure 8 and on the Existing Land Use Map, the town’s predominant land use is single-family detached residential, making up 388.15 of the town’s 969.7 acres, or 41.7% of the land.
-Agricultural use has dwindled to 54.35 acres, 19.92 of which are on land held in a conservancy on the north end of Irvington.
+Agricultural use has dwindled to 54.35 acres, 19.92 of which are placed in a land land conservation easement on the north end of Irvington.
 Vacant or undeveloped land makes up 337.59 acres or 34.8% of the town.
 This land is considered developable unless impeded by environmental factors such as wetlands, steep slopes, etc. However, most of the developable land in Irvington is not significantly constrained by these factors.
 Therefore, the town has significant development potential.

-As referenced earlier, land for Industrial use has shrunk significantly over the years, as has the amount of land dedicated to boat sales and repairs.
+As referenced earlier, land for Industrial use has shrunk significantly over the years, as has the amount of land dedicated to boat sales and repairs with at least two boatyards converting to residential use in recent years.
 Land designated for lodging use has grown, mainly through the continued growth of the Tides Inn complex on the western edge of town and the creation of the Vineyard Tents development (most of which is in vacation rental use) on the eastern edge of town.
 Lodging represents 71.22 acres of land or 7.3% of the town’s land mass, making it the third-largest land use category.

 Figure 8: Existing Land Use